 - More city employees on the ground, with higher wages

 - Maintain and increase public ownership of land and other assets

 - Infrastructure by and for the public, not private interests

-Joy is running for Mayor as part of a working-class movement: we want to increase participatory democracy across our communities.
-We want to hold fellow Council members and city decision-makers accountable for the positive, aspirational policies and declarations they have made and contest the policies and practices that are unjust or maintain the status quo.
+Joy is running for Santa Cruz City Council District 3 as part of a working-class movement: we want to increase participatory democracy across our communities.
+We want to hold fellow Council members and city decision-makers accountable for the positive, aspirational policies and declarations they have made and contest the policies and practices that are unjust or maintain the unequal status quo.
 We need to break through polarized rhetoric, continual blocking, and Real Estate fingers in every pot, and instead work together–with us, for us–to improve the lives of the majority of Santa Cruzans–the underpaid and overworked, tenants, essential workers, teachers, nurses, students, young people, people who care.
 Let’s build our power; let’s have more grassroots and less astroturf!

 The City of Santa Cruz transitioned to district elections last year, with 6 city districts and an at-large elected mayor.
 In 2024, City of Santa Cruz voters will complete the transition when they choose four new council members—one each from districts 1, 2, 3, and 5–for four-year terms.

 This new way of doing things does not mean that Santa Cruz now has a ”strong mayor,” we still have a council-manager structure of governance.
 We believe that this new mayor should be working as an equal with other council members, as a team.
 The position is not one of authority over or mentorship of, but as a collaborator with peers to negotiate difficult decisions and lead city staff.
 The mayor can and should set the tone and structure for meetings and the community at large, but does not have a larger vote than anyone else.

 Your district representative will be accountable to the approximately 10,000 residents in their precincts, but will continue to vote equally on city-wide issues.

 About District 3